SammygoodTunes/PongDS/README.md

 ## Compilation:

+Though the ROM is already provided in the repository, some may want to compile from source.

-In order to compile from source, you will need [devkitPro](https://github.com/devkitPro/installer/releases).
+In order to do so, you will need [devkitPro](https://github.com/devkitPro/installer/releases).

 Then, in the root folder, run the Makefile with: `make`